EchoInSilicon/Heart-Disease-Prediction-AI-model/README.md

 6. Prediction
 Final model predicts whether a person is likely to have heart disease

-#~Tech Stack
+->Tech Stack

 #Language
 Python

 #Libraries Used
-NumPy → numerical computations
+(1)NumPy → numerical computations
-Pandas → data manipulation and analysis
+(2)Pandas → data manipulation and analysis
-Matplotlib → data visualization
+(3)Matplotlib → data visualization
-Seaborn → advanced visualization
+(4)Seaborn → advanced visualization
-Scikit-learn → machine learning models and evaluation AI/ML Aspect
+(5)Scikit-learn → machine learning models and evaluation

+#AI/ML Aspect
 This project is an Artificial Intelligence / Machine Learning application that uses classification algorithms to:

 Learn patterns from historical medical data